 This is what sets the Mosaic Law apart from all the other law codes of antiquity: its strong emphasis on spiritual matters.
 The closest the Hammurabian Code comes to effect such spirituality is its proclamation that those who stole from the gods would be put to death.
 Unlike the Mosaic Law, Hammurabi’s Code had no provision for forgiveness.

 The theory that Moses’ Law is simply a rewording of Hammurabi’s has largely been abandoned today, due to the fact that similar law codes, even older than Hammurabi’s, have been found in various other places.
 These would include the Cuneiform laws, written as early as 2350 B.C.; the Code of Urukagina, 2380 B.C.; the Code of Ur-Nammu, 2050 B.C.; and others.

 Most critics accede to the fact that the Babylonian laws were probably well-known to the Hebrews of Moses’ day.
 When God communicated His Law, He used language that the Israelites were already familiar with, and this would explain similar wording for similar laws.

-Both Hammurabi and Moses recorded a complex system of laws which were unique to their times.
+Both Hammurabi and Moses recorded a complex system of laws that were unique to their times.
 Hammurabi claimed to receive his code from the Babylonian god of justice, Shamash.
-Moses received God’s Law atop Mount Sinai directly from Jehovah, the God of the Israelites.
+Moses received God’s Law atop Mount Sinai directly from Yahweh, the God of the Israelites.
 There are some similarities between the Mosaic Law and the Code of Hammurabi, as would be expected from two legislative systems.
 However, their significant differences demonstrate the baselessness of the charge that Moses copied from the Code of Hammurabi.